rasheemg/MechaCar_Statistical_Analysis/README.md

 The analysis for the individual lots is included in the image below.
 The mean for Lot 1 is 1500, with a p-value of 1.
 The mean for Lot 2 is 1500.2, with a p-value of 0.61.
 The mean for Lot 3 is 1496.14, with a p-value of 0.04.
 The p-value for Lots 1 and 2 indicate the results are similar to the population mean.
 While for Lot 3 the p-value indicates that the data is not considered normally distributed and the mean is statistically different from the population mean of 1,500 pounds per square inch.

 <img width="511" alt="t test by lot" src="https://user-images.githubusercontent.com/93060074/159140066-ce28b137-caea-4bd2-93b0-9819f4f624e0.png">

+## Study Design: MechaCar vs Competition

+There are several metrics that are of interest to consumers when they consider purchasing a car including cost, city or highway fuel efficiency, horse power, maintenance cost and safety rating.
+Testing this metrics will help with comparing how the MechaCar performs against the competition.
+We can collect data from competitors on these metrics.

+The null hypothesis will be that the city and highway fuel efficiency for MechaCar is statistically similar to cars in the same class.
+The alternative hypothesis will be that the city and highway fuel efficiency for MechaCare is statistically different and falls above or below competitors vehicles.
+File fuel efficiency is measured my miles per gallon of fuel (mpg) we can run this data through the t-test to prove or disprove the hypothesis.